Aquachloral Supprettes Side Effects

 Generic Name: chloral hydrate

-Note: This page contains information about the side effects of chloral hydrate.
-Some of the dosage forms included on this document may not apply to the brand name Aquachloral Supprettes.
+Note: This document contains side effect information about chloral hydrate.
+Some of the dosage forms listed on this page may not apply to the brand name Aquachloral Supprettes.

 For the Consumer